• Skip to primary navigation

 If you don’t already have steamed or roasted pumpkin, there are a few ways to prepare it: steam, roast, or microwave.

-The easiest method, in my opinion, is to microwave the pumpkin whole: just stab it in a few places, set it on a microwave-safe plate, and microwave for 5 minutes per pound of pumpkin.
+In my opinion, the easiest method is to microwave the pumpkin whole: just stab it in a few places, set it on a microwave-safe plate, and microwave for 5 minutes per pound of pumpkin.
 A small pie pumpkin (which is one of the best for this recipe) should take about 10 minutes to cook this way.

 Let the pumpkin cool for a few minutes, cut it in half to remove the seeds, and then peel the skin.
 To puree it, whiz it in your favorite blender for half a minute and you're done!